Remortgage or equity release?

 Many people decide to do this to improve their financial situation in retirement or fund home improvements.

-If you’re wondering how to remortgage to release equity, it’s little bit different to taking out a completely new mortgage when you buy a property.
+If you're wondering how to remortgage to raise capital and free up funds, it's a little bit different to taking out a completely new mortgage when you buy a property.

 That's because you already own your own home and you've probably been paying off your mortgage for a while, or you may have paid it off altogether.